NikolaGavric94/nikolag-core/README.md

 ```

 ## More examples
-For a complete example of how to build upon this core package you can take a look at [nikolag-core-starter](https://github.com/NikolaGavric94/nikolag-core-impl) repository.
+For a complete example of how to build upon this core package you can take a look at [nikolag-core-starter](https://github.com/NikolaGavric94/nikolag-core-impl)

 ## Contributing
 Everyone is welcome to contribute to this repository, simply open up an issue